swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-1-run-a-simple-ml-experiment/index.md

 The `evaluate.py` Python script might display a warning regarding DVC.
 You can safely ignore it for now.
 {% /callout %}

+Examine the experiment results to gain insights into the output files.

 ### Check the results

-Congrats!
-You have now a running experiment on your machine.
-Thanks to your dear colleague, you were able to run the experiment.
-Without their advice, you wouldn't know how to run the experiment on your machine.

-Explore the outputs and try to understand the content of the files.

-Your working directory should now look like this.
+Congratulations!
+You've successfully run the experiment on your machine, with guidance from your colleague.
+Your working directory should now appear as follows.

 ```
 .
 ├── data
-│   ├── features
+│   ├── features <- this is new
 │   │   ├── test.pkl
 │   │   └── train.pkl
-│   ├── prepared
+│   ├── prepared <- this is new
 │   │   ├── test.tsv
 │   │   └── train.tsv
 │   └── data.xml
-├── evaluation
+├── evaluation <- this is new
 │   ├── plots
 │   │   ├── metrics
 │   │   │   ├── avg_prec.tsv